telemore/telemore.github.io/pages/privacy-policy.markdown

 5. **Human Review**: Our systems are designed to minimize human review of your data.
 When human review is necessary for troubleshooting or quality assurance, we take steps to anonymize user data to the extent feasible while still enabling resolution of the specific issue.

+6. **Audio Transcription**: When you use our audio transcription features, we utilize OpenAI's Whisper model for real-time audio-to-text conversion.
+Audio files are not stored and are processed in real-time only.
+OpenAI's privacy practices and data handling policies apply to this transcription processing.
+According to OpenAI's business data policy (available at https://openai.com/business-data/), they do not use business customer data submitted to their API to train their models or improve their services.

+7. **Document Creation**: When you request document creation features, we utilize Perplexity's AI services to generate fresh content each time.
+No document templates or previous content are stored.
+Perplexity's privacy practices and data handling policies (available at https://www.perplexity.ai/hub/legal/privacy-policy) apply to this processing.
+Data submitted for document creation is processed according to Perplexity's privacy policy and is used solely to provide the requested document generation service.

+8. **Real-Time Search in Chatbot**: When you request real-time search capabilities within our chatbot, we utilize Tavily's search API to provide up-to-date information.
+Search queries and chat context (which may include task details, user name, and email) are sent to Tavily for processing.
+Tavily's privacy practices and data handling policies (available at https://www.tavily.com/privacy) apply to this search processing.
+Data is processed according to Tavily's privacy policy and is used solely to provide the requested search results within the chat interface.

 ### 6. Workplace Monitoring Privacy Practices

 Our optional employee monitoring features require special attention to privacy and compliance: